altairengineering/Altair-RapidMiner-Install-Tools/ComposeBackup/README.md

 The overlay is the design of the image, made up of all the layers.
 Need to be able to target custom docker folders.
 Run docker info to get the locations.

+get all the images with "docker save" then drop all the images with "docker system prune"